Castle Amber (1981)

 Anyway, destroying the tapestry lifts the curse, freeing Stephen D’Ambreville from stasis and causing the time-displaced mansion and its inhabitants to turn into dust-covered skeletons but leaving the party and the treasure intact.
 D’Ambreville is an alright bloke and offers the PCs a generous reward, as well as using his ring of 4 wishes to restore to life up to 4 party members, not too shabby, considering this adventure is likely to kill at least 1 if not several of them.

 Pro’s: Brilliantly atmospheric Weird fiction first section.
 Unique monsters.
 Platonic Weird dungeoncrawling.
 CLARK.
 ASHTON.
 SMITH.

 Cons: Dismal third section and clichéd ending.
 Gets a little railroadery at times.

 Bottom line: There is a reason people are nostalgic for the olden days and it is not just because they are too old to figure out the Grappling Rules in 3e.
-Castle Amber is an atmospheric power house that gets in most of its punches in its first (And probably largest) part.
+Castle Amber is an atmospheric powerhouse that gets in most of its punches in its first (And probably largest) part.
 A potent reminder that it is possible to do both atmosphere, agency and gameplay in one go.
-Definetely give it a try if you are at all interested in Weird tales DnD, and especially if you are into Lotfp.
+Definitely give it a try if you are at all interested in Weird tales DnD, and especially if you are into Lotfp.
 8.5 out of 10.